fluid-dev/hexo-fluid-docs/docs/en/advance/README.md

 ### Faster Loading

-1. For all the users, it is the effective way to use public CDN for the third-party lib, you can add it into `static_prefix` in **theme config**；
+1. For all the users, it is effective to use public CDN for the third-party lib, you can add it into `static_prefix` in **theme config**；

 2. You can use OSS and bind your domain, then upload the files in the folder `public` to your OSS.